YaVende/frontend_developer_test/README.md

 These software choices are meant for you to start quick and go through the test assigments rapidly, but you may use whatever framework or library you see fit.

 You may for example dump the app itself but want to keep the tests.
-In that you can keep the `nightwatch.json` file and the `test` folder, and ensure this npm packages are in your `pagackage.json`'s `devDependencies`:
+In that case you can keep the `nightwatch.json` file and the `test` folder, and ensure this npm packages are in your `pagackage.json`'s `devDependencies`:

     "lodash": "^4.17.4",